DiSSCo/ELViS/README.md

 *European Loans and Visits System*

-This repository is part of the [DiSSCo](https://dissco.eu) project (Distributed System of Scientific Collections is a new world-class Research Infrastructure (RI) for natural science collections).
-ELViS will be a one-stop shop for researchers to provide access to specimens in natural science collections in Europe.
+This repository is part of [DiSSCo](https://dissco.eu) (Distributed System of Scientific Collections), a new world-class Research Infrastructure (RI) for natural science collections.
+ELViS will be a one-stop shop for researchers to provide access to specimens (visits, loans, digitisation on demand) in natural science collections in Europe.

 ELViS is a deliverable of the [SYNTHESYS+](http://www.synthesys.info/) project, and will initially provide open access to over 490 million specimens at 21 institutions in Europe through the SYNTHESYS+ Transnational Access (TA) and Virtual